 The ancient mountain forests of Appalachia are being felled.
 What remains is an eerie, barren, and lunar landscape of rough-hewn rock.
 Alan Gignoux witnesses the devastating effects of mountaintop removal in America’s coal heartland.
 Appalachia: Mountaintops to Moonscapes features photography and interviews with activists and local residents.
-It has been developed into an award-winning short documentary and Gignoux Photos are working on a photographer’s book.
+It has been developed into an award-winning short documentary and a photobook.

 Appalachia in Virginia is known for two very different reasons.
 First: as America’s “resource colony”.
 At its height – one hundred years ago – this region supplied two thirds of the nation’s coal reserves.
 And second: as one of the poorest, least educated, and least healthy regions of North America.

 Coal mining has been part of the socio-economic fabric of Appalachia for more than a century.
 But a move away from traditional shaft mining techniques has been devastating local communities.
 The difference-maker is mountaintop removal – the now-favoured technique of quite literally blowing the top off a mountain to reveal the internal resources.